 Monitoring the Health of the Server

-Load balancing distributes requests to servers, sending subsequent requests from the same client to the same back-end server.
-To prevent requests from being sent to an unresponsive server, the health of all back-end servers must be monitored.
-The Barracuda Web Application Firewall monitors server health three ways: using In-Band, Out-of-Band, and Application layer health checks.
-In-Band and Application Layer Health Checks can only change a server status to out-of-service from an online state; but Out-Of-Band Health Checks, which perform periodic tests of all servers, allow a server state to change from out-of-service to online when the health checks succeed.
+Load balancing distributes requests to servers, sending subsequent requests from the same client to the same backend server.
+To prevent requests from being sent to an unresponsive server, the health of all backend servers must be monitored.
+The Barracuda Web Application Firewall monitors server health in three ways: by using In-Band, Out-of-Band, and Application Layer health checks.
+In-Band and Application Layer health checks can only change a server status to out-of-service from an online state, but Out-of-Band health checks, which perform periodic tests of all servers, allow a server state to change from out-of-service to online when the health checks succeed.

 For detailed configuration instructions, see the online help by clicking Edit for the server on the BASIC > Services page.